Great Traverse of Japan

 Day 7 Round Trip from Osaka to Hiroshima: Visit Itsukushima Shrine & Atomic Bomb Sites

-This morning, please walk 3 to 5 minutes from your hotel to Shinsaibashi Metro Station, then take the Midosuji Line for six stops, which takes about 12 minutes, to Shin-Osaka Station.
-If you have large luggage, consider taking a taxi, which takes 10 minutes and costs around USD 25.
+Today, please walk 3 to 5 minutes from your hotel to Shinsaibashi Metro Station, then board the Midosuji Line for 6 stops (about 12 minutes) to Shin-Osaka Station.
+If carrying large luggage, a taxi is a convenient option, taking about 10 minutes and costing around USD 25.

-► Tip: Since our itinerary involves multiple transfers over the next few days, you can consider delivering your heavy luggage to Tokyo with your guide’s help, so you can travel light.
+► Tip: Since you’ll be making several transfers in the upcoming days, consider having your heavy luggage sent to Tokyo with your guide’s assistance, allowing you to travel more lightly.

-After a 1.5-hour bullet train ride on your own from Shin-Osaka Station to Hiroshima Station (train tickets reserved and included), meet your local guide and take a ferry to Miyajima Island, one of the Three Views of Japan.
-Its red and white Itsukushima Shrine faces the azure sea, with lush green forests of Mount Misen in the background.
-In the late 12th century, when the samurai-dictator Taira no Kiyomori prioritized maritime trade by lifting the maritime ban, cracking down on pirates and extensively renovating the port, but merchants also worried about storms and other natural disasters, a concern that could only be alleviated through worshipping the Sea Goddess.
-As a result, the Itsukushima Shrine has been highly revered since that time.
+After a 1.5-hour bullet train ride on your own from Shin-Osaka Station to Hiroshima Station (tickets reserved and included), your local guide will pick you up for a ferry ride to Miyajima Island, one of Japan’s Three Views, where red-and-white Itsukushima Shrine faces the blue sea, with Mount Misen’s green forests in the background.
+In the late 12th century, samurai-dictator Taira no Kiyomori lifted the maritime ban to promote trade, cracked down on pirates, and extensively renovated the port.
+Merchants, concerned about storms and natural disasters, found solace through worshiping the Sea Goddess.
+Consequently, the Itsukushima Shrine has been venerated ever since.

-In the afternoon, we’ll move to the heart of Hiroshima to learn about its tragic history.
-After World War II, Hiroshima faced a choice: either to rebuild the city exactly as it was before the 1945 Atomic Bombing, or turn it into a symbol of remembrance.
-Hiroshima chose the latter, transforming the scars of war into the Peace Memorial Park, where hope and peace rise from the ashes of destruction.
-Stop to admire the Atomic Bomb Dome, one of the few surviving buildings with well-preserved remains and imperfect beauty, now a UNESCO World Heritage site, serving as a powerful reminder of war’s devastating effects and the enduring hope for peace.
-Then, enter the Peace Memorial Museum to see exhibits that include victims’ personal belongings, stark photos illustrating Hiroshima’s contrast, and models demonstrating the bomb’s destructive power.
-They are not only about loss and tragedy but also about resilience and hope, constantly reminding you of the harsh cost of war and the importance of peace.
+In the afternoon, we will head to the core of Hiroshima to explore its poignant history.
+After World War II, Hiroshima faced a pivotal choice: to rebuild as it was before 1945 or to create a lasting memorial.
+The city opted for the latter, transforming its scars into the Peace Memorial Park, where hope and peace flourish from devastation.
+Take a moment to admire the Atomic Bomb Dome, one of the few structures with well-preserved remains, now a UNESCO World Heritage site, symbolizing war’s devastating effects and the enduring desire for peace.
+Subsequently, explore the Peace Memorial Museum to see exhibits featuring victims’ personal items, impactful photographs, and models demonstrating the bomb’s destructive power.
+These displays embody tragedy and resilience, constantly reminding us of war’s high toll and the importance of peace.

 Finally, your guide will escort you to Hiroshima Station and provide train tickets for your independent trip back to Osaka.

-► Tip: Since our itinerary involves multiple transfers over the next few days, you can consider delivering your heavy luggage to Tokyo with your guide’s help, so you can travel light.
+► Tip: Since you’ll be making several transfers in the upcoming days, consider having your heavy luggage sent to Tokyo with your guide’s assistance, allowing you to travel more lightly.

-After a 1.5-hour bullet train ride on your own from Shin-Osaka Station to Hiroshima Station (train tickets reserved and included), meet your local guide and take a ferry to Miyajima Island, one of the Three Views of Japan.
-Its red and white Itsukushima Shrine faces the azure sea, with lush green forests of Mount Misen in the background.
-In the late 12th century, when the samurai-dictator Taira no Kiyomori prioritized maritime trade by lifting the maritime ban, cracking down on pirates and extensively renovating the port, but merchants also worried about storms and other natural disasters, a concern that could only be alleviated through worshipping the Sea Goddess.
-As a result, the Itsukushima Shrine has been highly revered since that time.
+After a 1.5-hour bullet train ride on your own from Shin-Osaka Station to Hiroshima Station (tickets reserved and included), your local guide will pick you up for a ferry ride to Miyajima Island, one of Japan’s Three Views, where red-and-white Itsukushima Shrine faces the blue sea, with Mount Misen’s green forests in the background.
+In the late 12th century, samurai-dictator Taira no Kiyomori lifted the maritime ban to promote trade, cracked down on pirates, and extensively renovated the port.
+Merchants, concerned about storms and natural disasters, found solace through worshiping the Sea Goddess.
+Consequently, the Itsukushima Shrine has been venerated ever since.

-In the afternoon, we’ll move to the heart of Hiroshima to learn about its tragic history.
-After World War II, Hiroshima faced a choice: either to rebuild the city exactly as it was before the 1945 Atomic Bombing, or turn it into a symbol of remembrance.
-Hiroshima chose the latter, transforming the scars of war into the Peace Memorial Park, where hope and peace rise from the ashes of destruction.
-Stop to admire the Atomic Bomb Dome, one of the few surviving buildings with well-preserved remains and imperfect beauty, now a UNESCO World Heritage site, serving as a powerful reminder of war’s devastating effects and the enduring hope for peace.
-Then, enter the Peace Memorial Museum to see exhibits that include victims’ personal belongings, stark photos illustrating Hiroshima’s contrast, and models demonstrating the bomb’s destructive power.
-They are not only about loss and tragedy but also about resilience and hope, constantly reminding you of the harsh cost of war and the importance of peace.
+In the afternoon, we will head to the core of Hiroshima to explore its poignant history.
+After World War II, Hiroshima faced a pivotal choice: to rebuild as it was before 1945 or to create a lasting memorial.
+The city opted for the latter, transforming its scars into the Peace Memorial Park, where hope and peace flourish from devastation.
+Take a moment to admire the Atomic Bomb Dome, one of the few structures with well-preserved remains, now a UNESCO World Heritage site, symbolizing war’s devastating effects and the enduring desire for peace.
+Subsequently, explore the Peace Memorial Museum to see exhibits featuring victims’ personal items, impactful photographs, and models demonstrating the bomb’s destructive power.
+These displays embody tragedy and resilience, constantly reminding us of war’s high toll and the importance of peace.

 Finally, your guide will escort you to Hiroshima Station and provide train tickets for your independent trip back to Osaka.